Get started with Opsgenie as a user

 If everything goes well, alerts are seen in Opsgenie for every notification created in Icinga.

-To be able to execute actions in Icinga, OEC gets the configuration parameters from the configuration file.
-The configuration file can be found under /home/opsgenie/oec/conf/config.json.
+To run actions in Icinga, OEC gets the configuration parameters from the configuration file, config.json (found at /home/opsgenie/oec/conf/oec-config.json).

-Icinga integration package does not support SSL v1.0.
-If your Icinga Server has SSL v1.0, we suggest you to upgrade your SSL server.
+The Icinga integration package does not support SSL v1.0.
+If your Icinga Server has SSL v1.0, upgrade your SSL server.

-If the integration is not working, please check if the problem is mentioned below, and follow our advice:
+If the integration is not working, review this section and follow the prescribed guidelines.

-Run the following test command from the shell.
-Check if the test alert is created in Opsgenie:
+Run the following test command from the shell and check if a test alert is created in Opsgenie:

 1

-If the alert is created in Opsgenie: It means the integration is installed correctly.
-The problem might be that Icinga is not notifying the Opsgenie contact for alerts.
-Check the Icinga alert notifications log.
+If the alert is created in Opsgenie, the integration is configured correctly.
+Icinga is probably not notifying the Opsgenie contact for alerts.
+Check your Icinga alert notifications log.

-If there is no /var/log/opsgenie/send2opsgenie.log file, or there are no logs in it, check the following:
+If there is no /var/log/oec/send2opsgenie.log file or there are no logs in it, check the following:

-First, make sure the Icinga user haspermission to write to /var/log/opsgenie directory.
-The installation package automatically does this for you.
-If an error occurs, execute: chown -R icinga:opsgenie /var/log/opsgenie
+Check if the Icinga user has permission to write to /var/log/oec directory.
+The installation package should automatically do this for you.
+If you face issues, run the following command:

-Check the Icinga server logs at /usr/local/icinga/var/icinga.log.
-See if there are error logs regarding send2opsgenie, and contact us with them.
+Check the Icinga server logs at /opt/icinga/log/zeneventd.log.
+See if there are error logs regarding send2opsgenie.
+Contact us with the logs as needed.

-If the "Posted [Acknowledge] action to Icinga.." action is not in the log, it means Opsgenie didn't send the Acknowledge action to Icinga.
-Check the integration configuration, as it might not have matched the alert action.
+If "Posted [Acknowledge] action to Icinga.." is not present in the log, Opsgenie didn't send the Acknowledge action to Icinga.
+Check the integration configuration, it might not have a matching the alert action.

-If while installing the rpm package you get an error saying that the package is obsolated, you need to use "rpm -i opsgenie-icinga-1.0.4-rpm-x86-64.rpm --nodeps" instead.
+If you figure out while installing the rpm package that the package is obsolete, use rpm -i opsgenie-icinga-1.0.4-rpm-x86-64.rpm --nodeps instead.

 Was this helpful?